joalon/vimway/README.md

 cd build; \
 ninja
 ```

-Mkae sure to run under another wayland compositor!
+Make sure to run under another wayland compositor!
 Doesn't handle input yet so you can't interrupt it/switch to another tty.